parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-4/interactions/README.md.txt

 <p align="center"> <img src="docs/img/XS_equation.svg" alt="XS_Lookup_EQ" width="500"/> </p>

 Macroscopic cross section data is typically required for multiple reaction channels "c", such as the total cross section, fission cross section, etc. This data is typically stored in point-wise data form for each nuclide.
-There are multiple ways of accessing this data in an efficient manner which will be discussed in this section.
+There are multiple ways of accessesing this data in an efficient manner which will be discusses in this section.

 #### Nuclide Grid